Akello Judith Franca

 Akello Judith Franca (born 17 August 1978) is a Ugandan politician and economist.
-She is the district woman representative of Agago in the eighth, ninth and tenth Parliament of Uganda.
+She was the district woman representative of Agago in the eighth, ninth and tenth Parliament of Uganda.
 In the eleventh Parliament, she stood for Woman MP for Agago but lost with 26,840 votes.
 She was affiliated to the Forum for Democratic Change political party in the 10th Parliament.
 She was also the National Resistance Movement member.